-During the second semester of the junior year, students work closely with their advisers to compose the Booklist and write the Rationale.
+During the second semester of the junior year, students work closely with their advisers to compose the List of Works and write the Rationale.
 Seniors are expected to complete their Colloquium during the fall (or penultimate) semester of their senior year.

 Conversations that the student has with his or her adviser are an important part of the Gallatin education and an important part of preparing for the Colloquium itself.
-The adviser must approve the student’s Booklist and Rationale, so he or she will play a key role in helping the student prepare the Booklist and write the Rationale.
-The adviser can explain the procedures for the Colloquium, help the student focus on unifying themes, make suggestions for the Booklist and offer helpful advice on writing the Rationale.
+The adviser must approve the student’s List of Works and Rationale, so he or she will play a key role in helping the student prepare the List of Works and write the Rationale.
+The adviser can explain the procedures for the Colloquium, help the student focus on unifying themes, make suggestions for the List of Works and offer helpful advice on writing the Rationale.
 The adviser will also play a significant role in the Colloquium itself as one of the committee members.

 In the semester when students expect to complete their Colloquium, they register for “Colloquium” (COLLQ-UG, 2 units).
 Awarding two units for the Colloquium provides the necessary time in a student’s schedule to prepare for the Colloquium.

-All of the Gallatin interdisciplinary courses can help students prepare for the Colloquium by providing books for the Booklist, but if a particular course is relevant to the student's Colloquium topic(s), the student may ask the instructor for permission to incorporate writing the Rationale into the course assignments.
+All of the Gallatin interdisciplinary courses can help students prepare for the Colloquium by providing works for the List of Works, but if a particular course is relevant to the student's Colloquium topic(s), the student may ask the instructor for permission to incorporate writing the Rationale into the course assignments.

 "Writing the Rationale" is a Gallatin class in which students learn how to develop methods of interdisciplinary study and how to apply them to their concentration.
-In this course students will also be drafting, workshopping, revising, presenting, and completing their Colloquium Rationale and Booklist.
+In this course students will also be drafting, workshopping, revising, presenting, and completing their Colloquium Rationale and List of Works.